beomso0/ezSASRec/README.md

 # **ezSASRec: The easiest way to utilize SASRec (Self-Attentive Sequential Recommendation) for your system**

-An easy and efficient tool to build sequential recommendation system utilizing SASRec
+This repository contains the easiest and most efficient tool to build sequential recommendation system utilizing SASRec.

 ## Documentation